phaakma/linz_wfs/documentation/LINZ_WFS_documentation.md

 Example:
 ```
 {
+    "id_field": "id",
+    "config_name": "MatamataRailStationPoint",
+    "target_feature_class": "L:\\LINZ\\data\\LINZ.gdb\\nzproperties",
+    "cql_filter": "land_district='Otago'",
     "wfs_request_params": {
         "typename": "layer-50318",
         "srsname": "EPSG:2193",
         "bbox": "1836922,5805529,1848188,5816795,EPSG:2193",
         "cql_filter": "name='Matamata Station'"
-    },
-    "id_field": "id",
-    "config_name": "MatamataRailStationPoint",
-    "target_feature_class": "L:\\LINZ\\data\\LINZ.gdb\\nzproperties",
-    "cql_filter": "land_district='Otago'"
     }
+}
 ```

 - id_field - Every LINZ layer has a unique id field.
 This field is important because the changeset logic relies on using this to work out which records to update.
 You should verify this via the metadata available for the layer at the LINZ LDS website and specify it here.
 - config_name - This is a user friendly title you choose for this configuration.
-It may be used as a folder or feature class name, so you may notice it updated to be suitable.
+It may be used as a folder or feature class name, so you may notice it updated by the script (slugified) to be suitable.
 As a general good practice, **avoid** special characters, starting with digits or using spaces.
 - target_feature_class - Optional.
 If specified, once the script has finished downloading and processing to the staging.gdb file geodatabase, it will then also update this target_feature_class.
 Refer the section "Target Feature Class".

 The **"wfs_request_parameters"** section contains the parameters that will be passed through to the LINZ WFS web service to request the download.
 > NOTE: Yes, you can research what other available parameters would work and experiment with adding them here.